Skip to content

 Low Vision

 At Baldwin Public Library, we want every one of our patrons to feel welcome — including those who struggle with vision obstacles.
-That’s why offer various services to create the most fulfilling library experience possible for our vision-impaired patrons.
+That’s why we offer various services to create the most fulfilling library experience possible for our vision-impaired patrons.
 Explore the following options to find one that meets your needs:

-• Magnifiers: Another way we’re trying to meet patrons’ needs is by offering handheld and stand digital or manual magnifiers for checkout.
+Another way we’re trying to meet patrons’ needs is by offering handheld and stand digital or manual magnifiers for checkout.
 Our manual magnifiers can be checked out for three weeks, with four renewals allowed.
 Digital magnifiers circulate for one week, also with four renewals allowed.
 A financial responsibility form must be completed before checking out a digital magnifier.
-See our available magnifiers below:

 • Hand-held rimless magnifier with light